florianeckerstorfer/florian.ec/source/_articles/2013-05-01-php-asynchronous-message-queue.md

 {% block content %}

-Unlike most other programming and scripting languages PHP does not support threads[^pthreads] and threads would be required to implement a truly asynchronous, non-blocking message queue.
+Unlike most other programming and scripting languages PHP does not support threads (there is a third-party library called [pthreads](http://docs.php.net/manual/en/book.pthreads.php)) and threads would be required to implement a truly asynchronous, non-blocking message queue.
 Challange accepted.

 In this article I am going to explain how you can implement a message queue in PHP.
 I do this mostly for fun and pleasure, because in most production scenarios you probably want to use a real message queue like [RabbitMQ](http://www.rabbitmq.com).